-This will be Colby Lee's first year coaching with AVSC after having spent thirteen years as an athlete in the freestyle program!
+This will be Colby Lee's third year coaching with AVSC after having spent thirteen years as an athlete in the freestyle program!
 In Colby's words, "growing up as an athlete in AVSC programs, I never questioned whether or not I would return the following year.
 Now as a coach, it just feels like an exciting new step in a place I consider home."
 Colby is a USSA Level 100 Mogul coach.
 When he's not at the AVSC Clubhouse or on the hill with his athletes, Colby spends time with his family and his siblings, wire wraps stones, and enjoys any activity outside in the mountains.

-Amy Mishkin, Devo 10-12 Moguls Head Coach
+Amy Mishkin | Devo Head Coach

 Amy Mishkin grew up in Marblehead, MA, skiing moguls and park for Sunday River.
 She then moved west to attend CU Boulder, where she competed big mountain and on thier freestyle team.
-This will be Amy's fifth season with AVSC, she's looking forward to getting to know a new group of athletes this year as well as seeing some familiar faces from last year.
+This will be Amy's seventh season with AVSC, she's looking forward to getting to know a new group of athletes this year as well as seeing some familiar faces from last year.
 And, of course, powder days!
 When Amy's not coaching, she's either working on her master's degree in speech language pathology or playing in the mountains.